dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

     port: 4000
     ## ip is the listen ip of the grpc server.
     # ip: ""
-  # -- rateLimit is the default rate limit of the upload speed in bps(bytes per second), default is 20Gbps.
+  # -- rateLimit is the default rate limit of the upload speed in KiB/MiB/GiB per second, default is 10GiB/s.
-  rateLimit: 20000000000
+  rateLimit: 10GiB
 manager:
   # addrs is manager addresses.
   addrs: []